General Contracting contractors in

 Permit Requirements

-Building permits required through High Point Building Inspections Department for structural work, additions, major renovations.
-Electrical, plumbing, HVAC permits required for respective work.
-Fee schedule based on project value starting at $50 for minor work up to $1000+ for major projects.
+Building permits required through City of High Point Building Inspections Department for structural work, additions, major renovations.
+Electrical and plumbing permits needed for respective trades.
+Permit fees range $50-500 based on project value.

 Inspection Schedule

-Footing/foundation inspection before concrete pour, framing inspection before covering, rough-in inspections for electrical/plumbing/HVAC, insulation inspection, final inspection.
-Typically 24-48 hour notice required for scheduling inspections with High Point Building Department.
+Foundation inspection before concrete pour, framing inspection before covering, electrical rough-in, plumbing rough-in, insulation inspection, and final inspection.
+Minimum 24-hour notice required for scheduling inspections.

 Insurance Minimums